Sortient/python-comment-analysis/README.md

 ```python
 python3 list.py
 ```
 This will generate a list of all projects in the database along with the number of comments.
-If this list generates successfully, the
+If this list generates successfully, then you have successfully retrieved data from the GitHub API.
-# Usage Guide
-There is a default list of repositories contained within **repos.txt**, however if you wish you can add additional repositories.
-They must be in the format {owner} {repo} separated by a space.

 # Usage